Source Analysis Across Screening Phases

 We may want to export our deduplicated set of results (or any of our

-dataframes) for further analysis or to save in a convenient format for
+dataframes) for further analysis or to save them in a convenient format

-subsequent use.
-CiteSource offers a set of export functions
+for subsequent use.
+CiteSource offers a set of export functions called

-export_bib that will save any of our dataframes as a .csv
+export_bib that will save dataframes as a .csv file, .ris

 You can then reimport exported files to pick up a project or analysis without having to start from scratch, or after making manual adjustments (such as adding missing abstract data) to a file.